david-adds/mercadolivre-scraper/README.md

 <li>Installed the latest stable python version (Python 3.7 or later).</li>
 <li>Created a virtual enviroment to run the ScraPy framework on your machine.</li>
 <li>Installed Scrapy 1.6 or a later stable version.</li>
-<li>Preferably installed Visual Studio Code or some other code editor/IDE on your computer that runs Python.</li>

 <h4> Note: It is strongly recommended that you install Scrapy in a dedicated virtualenv, to avoid conflicting with your system packages.</h4>
 </ul>
 <h2>Getting Started</h2>